wesleybeckner/python_foundations/docs/S5_Pandas.md

 df = pd.DataFrame()
 ```

-Let's open the Wine dataset as a pandas data frame.
-Notice we change the value of the `df` variable to point to a new data frame.
+Let's open the Wine dataset as a pandas DataFrame.
+Notice we change the value of the `df` variable to point to a new DataFrame.

 ```
 df = pd.DataFrame(dataset.data, columns=dataset.feature_names)